 The mission of the Arts Council is to promote, present, and support artists, arts organizations, and arts activities in order to further the development of the arts community and to benefit the public by expanding awareness, access, and participation.

-The Salt Lake Art Design Board seeks an artist or artist-led team to create a sculptural artwork that meets some or all of the artwork goals below:
+- The Salt Lake Art Design Board seeks an artist or artist-led team to create a mural that meets as many as possible or all of the artwork goals below:

 - Serves as a welcoming entrance to the 9th South Corridor;

 - Is site-specific and engages with the dynamism of the 9thand 9th neighborhood;

 - Is engaging from all angles as the roundabout provides an opportunity for viewers to view the object from 360 degrees;

 - Is of the highest quality—creatively and technically and exemplifies strong, imaginative design

 - Considers the residential and commercial nature of the neighborhood location;

 - Resists general wear and vandalism, offers easy, minimal and low-cost maintenance;

 - Meets all public safety and maintenance standards and complies with the Americans for Disabilities Act (ADA), Salt Lake City requirements, and all other applicable laws, codes, and regulations, including guidance from the Salt Lake City Transportation and Engineering Departments regarding pedestrian, cyclist, and vehicle visibility and safety.

 Request for Proposals Opens – Monday, May 14, 2021